 Postgraduate Technical Assistants will be assigned to major agenda projects or to short-term practice and implementation issues, depending on the need for staff assistance.
 Postgraduate Technical Assistants will be involved in all phases of their assigned projects, including analyzing written submissions received on documents issued for public comment, reviewing and analyzing published research, preparing memorandums on technical issues for Board members’ information, drafting due process documents, and evaluating accounting proposals of other organizations.
 Additionally, Postgraduate Technical Assistants will attend and occasionally participate in public Board, task force, and other meetings pertinent to their projects.

-Candidates for the internship program must be nominated by a member of their schools’ accounting departments and approved by the dean or department chairperson.
-Candidates must be enrolled in a graduate program in accounting at the time of their nomination.
-Candidates must have an outstanding academic record, strong oral and written communications skills, and have completed course work that provides a thorough knowledge of accounting theory and practice.
+Candidates for the PTA program must be nominated by a member of their university accounting department and have 1) recently completed a graduate degree or be in the process of receiving their graduate degree OR 2) have completed a double major or be close to completing a double major.
+Candidates must have an outstanding academic record, strong oral and written communications skills, and have completed course work that provides a thorough knowledge of accounting theory and practice.pleted course work that provides a thorough knowledge of accounting theory and practice.

 Salaries are competitive with public accounting and private industry.